 In 1994 Bill retired and his ownership was divided between Michael and Aimee.

 In 1995 Teale purchased 2 Royal Master TG-4 Machines and shortly after an in-feed unit was purchased.
 This expanded the center less grinding capabilities at Teale.
+We soon after purchased 2 new index abc speedline machines.
+Among the most advanced and fastest machines on the market.

 In 1999, Teale was selected as 1 of 10 members in a Round Table Grouping for Davenport Machine and was the show house for the new Servo Driven Davenport.
 This was soon followed by Teale achieving our own Patent for Servo drive improvements that put Teale in the driver’s seat for years to come.
 This experience also led to adding servo driven attachments to these already very flexible machines.

-Automated mechanical assembly of a 3 piece part was designed and built by Teale.
+in 2012 an automated mechanical assembly of a 3 piece part was designed and built by Teale.
 2 machined parts and a purchased stamping are pressed together in a rotary table station and inspected 100% for several characteristics.

 In 2015 and after serving our industry for almost 60 years Ron decided to retire.
 Michael and Aimee purchased his shares of the company and are continuing to expand and adapt to present market conditions.
 One major goal is to continue to increase value added services.